 3.3 List of New Acquisitions

-The Lists of New Acquisitions are published by the CODESRIA Documentation, Information and Communication Centre (CODICE).
-They feature documents recently purchased by CODICE as well as those newly published by CODESRIA.
-Their aim is to inform the social science research community about the evolution of the CODICE collections.
+The CODESRIA Documentation, Information and Communication Centre (CODICE) periodically publishes a list of new acquisitions that takes stock of titles recently purchased by CODICE as well as those recently published by CODESRIA.
+The aim of these lists is to inform the social science research community on the evolution of the CODICE collections and the titles available in the Council’s library.

 4. Thematic Products